Proteusiq/DanishSentiments/README.md

 - Data Gathering, Exploration and Cleaning(EDA_Sentiment.ipynb)
 - Finding simple Logit model that is fast and retrainable
 - Serve the model to the outside world via Flask app and api
-- Build database to store uses input for model retraining.
+- Build database to store users input for model retraining.

 **Note:** app.py is running on debugging mode.
 This is to allow changes.
 If you want to put the model in production, make sure to set debugging to False.